AirDrop Not Transferrrig All Photos

 If you have a computer at hand, you may the desktop app of AOMEI MBackupper to help you transfer photos via UBS cable.
 It can help you transfer photos, videos, songs, and more from iPhone to iPhone/iPad, iPhone to computer and vice versa.

 Take transferring photos from iPhone to computer as an example:

 1. Download, install and launch AOMEI MBackupper > Plug in your iPhone.

 2. On the Home screen, click Transfer to Computer option.

 3. Click the “+” icon > Choose the pictures you want to transfer > Click OK to continue.

 4. Select a destination to save the pictures > Click Transfer to start.

-Note: If you want to transfer photos from iPhone to iPhone, you can first transfer photos from the source iPhone to computer and then transfer the photos to the target iPhone.
+- If you want to transfer photos from iPhone to iPhone, you can first transfer photos from the source iPhone to computer and then click Transfer to iPhone option to transfer the photos to the target iPhone.